X

 4 Best Supplements for Liver Function

 The best way to protect your liver health is to live a balanced and healthy lifestyle.
 A supplement may become part of your daily routine to help improve your liver function.
-Here are four supplements for liver function and how they work.
+While you may have heard a lengthy list of liver supplements that includes turmeric (curcumin), beetroot, chicory root, and selenium, we have made a short and sweet list.

 1. Milk Thistle

-Milk thistle contains an active ingredient called silymarin, which is a plant-based chemical compound that may help reduce liver toxin levels, promote liver cell growth, and offer free radical protection with its antioxidant properties.
+This herbal supplementcontains an active ingredient called silymarin, which is a plant-based chemical compound that may help reduce liver toxin levels, promote liver cell growth, and offer free radical protection with its antioxidant properties.

-2. Artichoke Leaf
+1. Artichoke Leaf

-3. Dandelion Root
+1. Dandelion Root

 Dandelion root is a popular plant extract used in liver supplements, however the evidence that dandelion root offers any benefit is sparse.
 While it is generally safe for use, it is generally used more in holistic medicine.

-4. Pentadecanoic Acid
+1. Pentadecanoic Acid

 The best way to support liver function (in addition to a healthy diet and lifestyle) is by supporting the liver on a cellular level.
 Your entire body is made of cells, and cellular decline, regardless of the cause, is what causes liver function to slow down.

-Multiple studies have shown that higher body and dietary levels of this fatty acid, also known as C15:0, are associated with optimal liver health.
+Multiple studies have shown that higher body and dietary levels of this fatty acid, also known as C15:0, are associated with optimal liver health

 Here’s why:†*

-C15:0 can even help regulate metabolism, by interacting with receptors in the body, called PPARs, that control metabolism.* By helping support your cells, C15:0 helps support your liver at its most foundational components.*
+By helping support your cells, C15:0 helps support your liver at its most foundational components.*

 Elevate your cells.
 Elevate your self.